-Florian Kranebitter is partner at fwp and specialised in banking and finance, corporate and M&A as well as insolvency law and restructuring.
-He also leads fwp's IT group and his finance practice also encompasses impact and responsible projects.
-Florian Kranebitter was admitted to the Austrian Bar in 2004, and has an LL.M. from the University of California and a.
-Dr.iur. from the University of Vienna.
+Florian Kranebitter is partner at Fellner Wratzfeld & Partners (fwp) and specialises in banking & finance, corporate/M&A, as well as insolvency law and restructuring.
+He also leads fwp's IT group and his finance practice also comprises a special focus on green/sustainable and impact financing and other ESG-related topics.
+Florian was admitted to the Austrian Bar in 2004, and has an LL.M. from the University of California and a Dr.iur. from the University of Vienna.
+He speaks German, English and French.

-Fellner Wratzfeld & Partners Schottenring 12 1010 Vienna Austria
+Fellner Wratzfeld & Partners

 Tel:

-+43 1 53770 325
++43 1 537 70 325

+Schottenring 12

+Fax:

-Fax: +43 1 53770 70
++43 1 537 70 70

+1010 Vienna

+Email:

-Email: florian.kranebitter@fwp.at
+florian.kranebitter@fwp.at